 Last year we whipped out the dog booties I had stored in the deep recess of the hall closet.
-I like the idea of the booties, but it seems that whoever we put them on, be they puppy, adolescent, or adult, the booties have always gone flying off their feet and it's very difficult to get them back on when the wind is howling, the snow is deep and the dog is jerking his or her foot out of my hand every two seconds.
+I like the idea of the booties, but it seems that whoever we put them on, be they puppy, adolescent, or adult, the booties have always gone flying off their feet and it's very difficult to get them back on when the wind is howling, the snow is deep and the dog is jerking his or her foot out of m

 So we're off to find new shoes this year.
 Shoes that will actually stay on their feet, won't turn on their foot and give them the protection they need from the snow and ice.
 I just came across these shoes on Etsy and they look promising.
 These would stay higher up on their leg which I like for shepherds and the fact that the store, Woofsdogboots, take's my dog's dimensions into consideration, makes the probability of a better fit more likely.
 While Xella has little feet, Hasko's feet are huge so obviously the same pair of shoes won't work.